 5 questions for… Sabine Naumann

 Sabine Naumann, Solution Architect for SAP S/4HANA Customer Management, has many years’ SAP CRM on-premise expertise and focuses daily on current technological developments relating to customer management with SAP.
-In the interview today, she tells us more about Customer Management in SAP S/4HANA OP, the strengths of the solution, and the target group.
+In the interview today, she tells us more about Customer Management in SAP S/4HANA OP, its target group and what strength distinguishes this solution.

 You have already implemented Customer Management (CM) for customers.
 What precisely lurks behind SAP S/4HANA Customer Management (CM)?

 Customer Management is now in its 3rd release with S/4HANA OP 1909 as the “S/4HANA Service” module integrated into the SAP S/4HANA Core and it will replace CS (Customer Service).
 Customer Management is a module that relies on the proven sales and service processes of the previous SAP CRM of the Business Suite, yet it is completely integrated into S/4HANA and uses the common data of the HANA database.
 For the integration, the best of the CRM and ERP worlds was combined in Service and Sales Management.
 Objects such as business partners, material (replaces CRM products) and equipment (replaces CRM IObjects) are used in common and the middleware is eliminated.